systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

    newest boot entry is now tried, i.e. the system automatically reverted back to an earlier version.

-The above describes the walkthrough when the selected boot entry continously fails.
+The above describes the walkthrough when the selected boot entry continuously fails.
 Let's have a look at an alternative ending to this walkthrough.
 In this scenario the first 4 steps are the same as above: